Income protection vs life insurance

 It’s there to help provide financial support to your loved ones so they can keep on paying the bills and continue to live how they always have.
 It could help them pay for the funeral, pay off the mortgage, clear any debts, cover childcare and education costs, or just cover general living expenses.

 You choose how long your policy lasts, subject to the minimum and maximum terms available.
 With our Life Insurance Plan, once it's finished, your cover will stop and we won't pay out if you die.
-The policy will also end if a successful claim is made on it, the policy is cancelled or if you stop paying premiums.
-The policy has no cash-in value at any time.
+The policy will also end if a successful claim is made.
+It's not a savings or investment product and it will only pay out on a successful claim.

 What does income protection cover?